 Here are some essential things to do when you get a new hardwood or steel garage door.
 They may vary from door to door, or according to the manufacturer’s directive.
 The weather conditions of your location are a factor as well – the amount of direct sunlight striking the door, for example, may affect the color of stain or paint you use, or the humidity and, along the coast, air-borne salinity, will need to be considered.
 We will discuss all these concerns with you in advance.
 The main point is to do a thorough job at the start and stay on top of any signs of deterioration with appropriate measures.

-NOTE: Apply all primers, paints, stains, and sealers prior to installing the garage door.
+Note: Apply all primers, paints, stains, and sealers before installing the garage door.
 It is the only way to ensure all surfaces are fully protected.